ATTENTION: To use this site, it is necessary to enable JavaScript in your browser.

 Sacramento Fine Arts Center, “Black and White,” 2023

-Red Bluff Art Gallery (CA) “Furry Friends” virtual gallery, 2023
+Red Bluff Art Gallery, “Furry Friends” virtual gallery, 2023

 YoloArts Gallery 625, “Near and Far: The World in Focus,” April 2023